Small-data global existence of solutions for the Pitaevskii model of superfluidity: A priori estimates

 In the last inequality, we interpolated between the $L^{p+2}_x$ and $L^2_x$ norms, which may be done when $p>2$.
 By choosing $\kappa$ sufficiently small, we can absorb the second term on the RHS into the LHS.
 For $p\le 2$, we can simply replace $\norm{\psi}_{L^{\frac{p}{2}+1}}^{p+2}$ by $\norm{\psi}_{L^2_x}^{p+2}$ since we are on a finite-size domain.
 Thus, irrespective of the value of $p$, ~\eqref{energy inequation 1} becomes

 While we have the required coercive terms on the LHS, we cannot yet obtain a decay estimate for $E(t)$, since the second term on the RHS is out of reach using $E$ only.
-In order to control it, we are forced to set up an analogous inequality for a higher-order energy.
+In order to control it, we set up an analogous inequality for a higher-order energy.